Contact the Civil Division:

 A: Because of the volume of work in our office, and because papers may still be active in the field with a Deputy, we are unable to provide status of papers over the phone.
 We mail notices of service as soon as a disposition occurs.
 You may also search papers by the respondent’s (the person attempting to be served) name online.
 You can enter the business name or the person’s last name through the Sheriff’s website at:

-By law, the Civil Section is not permitted to give legal advice.
+By law, the Civil Division is not permitted to give legal advice.
 Please consult an attorney for legal guidance.
-You may also wish to contact the Oregon State Bar at (503) 684-3763.
+If you need help locating an attorney, you may wish to contact the Oregon State Bar at (503) 684-3763.

 Civil Division Overview